KarthikSappidi/my-web-app/README.md

    `templates/`: Contains all the HTML templates used for rendering views.
    `views.py`: Contains the Python code executed when handling a request, which renders the templates.

+`Dockerfile`: Used to containerize the application.
+`requirements.txt`: Conatins the requirements for the application.